-Data Considered:
+Data Considered

-Readily available data and information for the period of January 1, 2016 through December 31, 2020 will be considered for the assessment of most designated uses.
-Given that adequate water quality data may not be available in all cases, determinations of use attainment will be made with an abundance of caution.
+Readily available data and information for the period of January 1, 2018, through December 31, 2022 are considered for the assessment of most designated uses.
+Given that adequate water quality data may not be available in all cases, determinations of use attainment are made with an abundance of caution.